 How popular is the baby name Cheetara in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Cheetara and check out all the blog posts that mention the name Cheetara.
+Plus, check out all the blog posts that mention the name Cheetara.

 Pac-Man, Space Invaders, Asteroids…if you grew up in the 1980s, you know all about Atari.